 After reading the instructions provided by the Virginia Judicial System, you can start filling out the form.
 For your application to be considered valid and complete, you have to follow certain guidelines.

 Handwritten forms must be printed in black, signatures in the form must be recognized by a notary or a deputy clerk and if operating under partnership, partners should all sign the certificate.

-The last step is to file your completed DBA before your local court clerk’s office.
-This will depend on the county where you intend or are doing business.
+The last step is to file your completed DBA with the local court clerk’s office!
+Make sure to include a self-addressed envelope upon filing (for mailing of certified copies).

 For more information on filing a Virginia DBA, visit the Virginia State Corporation Commission website.